-The Construction and Maintenance Branch provide, maintain, and improve all the road related assets including road pavements. shoulders, table drains, kerb and gutter, foot paving, drainage, signs and line marking, street sweeping and car parking areas.
+The Construction and Maintenance Branch provide, maintain, and improve all the road related assets including road pavements, shoulders, table drains, kerb and gutter, foot paving, drainage, signs and line marking, street sweeping and car parking areas.

-The Building Services Branch is responsible for construction, maintenance, energy management, and security of Council buildings, replacement and maintenance of furniture and fittings, the flood lighting and irrigation control of parks and reserves, and management systems.
+Building Services is responsible for construction, maintenance, energy management, and security of Council buildings, replacement and maintenance of furniture and fittings, the flood lighting and irrigation control of parks and reserves, and the provision of security and building management systems.

-The Parks and Recreation Branch undertakes mowing, weed control, gardening, playground, park furniture and landscape maintenance and repairs and improvement. litter removal, public amenities cleaning and the maintenance of the Windsor Mall, bush regeneration, vegetation management and tree assessments both on public and private lands.
+The Parks and Recreation Branch undertakes mowing, weed control, gardening, playground, park furniture and landscape maintenance and repairs and improvement, litter removal, public amenities cleaning and the maintenance of the Windsor Mall, bush regeneration, vegetation management and tree assessments both on public and private lands.